"Nothing Special"

 "We have many ways to cope with life, many ways to worship comfort and pleasantness.
 All are based on the same thing: the fear of encountering any kind of unpleasantness.
 If we must have absolute order and control, it's because we're trying to avoid any unpleasantness".

 Zen invites us instead to feel that pain and experience that fear - only then the real joy comes: "That surrender and opening into something fresh and new is the consequence of experiencing pain, not a consequence of finding a place where we can shut the pain out".
-Because, in truth, "The discomfort and pain are not the cause of our problems; the cause is that we don't know what to do about them".
-Surrendering to the pain is the only option to finally meet the truth and grow out of the pain.

 Zen practice

-Charlotte Joko Beck explains that "Practice is nothing abut that attitude of curiosity: 'What's going on here, now?
+In this book Charlotte Joko Beck explains that "Practice is nothing abut that attitude of curiosity: 'What's going on here, now?
 What am I thinking?
 What am I feeling?
 What is life presenting to me?
 What am I doing with this?' [...]".
-Zen practices takes place in the Here and Now.

-However, in "Nothing special" we are asked that we do not enter Zen with the intention that it will save us.
+However, in 'Nothing special' we are asked that we do not enter Zen with the intention that it will save us.
 Zen practice is not romantic or attractive, and it means that we sit with our discomfort.
-Furthermore, "Practice has to be a process of endless disappointment.
-We have to see that everything we demand (and even get) eventually disappoints us.
-This discovery is our teacher."

-Precisely because of sitting with our pain, Zen means a way of dealing with life in a calmer manner when things don't come our way.
 We may still have preferences of how we want things to be, but we no longer resist what is.
 We simply accept it and live in the present.

 Other bits and pieces